 Obamacare health insurance plans may also be referred to as marketplace plans, as the health insurance marketplace on the healthcare.gov site is the main way that individuals apply for and purchase these plans.
 However, there are other ways to buy marketplace coverage, including directly from an insurance company, or an online health insurance seller, like Policygenius, that lets you compare different plans.

 People typically apply for Obamacare when they don’t have group health insurance through their employer or another organization, such as a freelancers union.
-If you need to buy a health plan, you can only do so during Open Enrollment period (from November 1, 2019, through December 15, 2019) or during a Special Enrollment period if you have a qualifying life event.
+If you need to buy a health plan, you can only do so during open enrollment period (from Nov.
+1, 2023 through Jan.
+15, 2024) or during a special enrollment period if you have a qualifying life event.

 You can only apply for Obamacare during a certain time period called Open Enrollment, a 45-day window designated for buying health insurance.
-Open Enrollment begins November 1, 2019, for plans that take effect on January 1, 2020.
-The deadline to apply for coverage during Open Enrollment is December 15, 2019.
+Open Enrollment begins Nov.
+1, 2023, for plans that take effect on Jan.
+1, 2024.
+The deadline to apply for coverage during Open Enrollment is Jan.
+15, 2024, except for some states.

 Learn more about qualifying life events that will let you apply for Obamacare.

 Preparing to apply for Obamacare

 If you’re waiting for an enrollment period, you can take some time to familiarize yourself with health insurance and how much you can afford.
 Monthly premiums can range from $150 to $600 for individuals, but that sticker price doesn’t account for other out-of-pocket expenses you might have to pay.

 The marketplace will offer up many plans that may sound similar or confusing if you don’t understand them.
 You can read our guide to health insurance, including key aspects of a health plan, like deductibles, coinsurance, and out-of-pocket maximums.